101arg101/CatDruidDPS/README.md

 # Installation

-Unzip the CatDruidDPS folder into WoW directory Interface/Addons folder.
-Remove the -master from the folder name.
+In the Turtle WoW client, navigate to the Addons tab and click "Add new Addon".
+Paste <code>https://github.com/101arg101/CatDruidDPS</code> into the text box and install.
+You can manually install this addon by unzipping the CatDruidDPS folder into WoW directory Interface/Addons folder and removing the -master from the folder name.

 # Introduction